Diplomacy in the Modern Era

-Thank you, Katie, and thank you- and- and- Patrick and John more for your very kind remarks about my book, The Closing of the Muslim Mind.
+Thank you, Katie, and thank you Patrick and John Moore for your very kind remarks about my book, The Closing of the Muslim Mind.
 I can really sum that up for you.
 The central thesis of that book in one sentence the kind of Islam about which Stephen Ulph and Patrick Sookhdeo were speaking, is a spiritual pathology based on a deformed theology that has produced a dysfunctional culture.
 A spiritual pathology based on a deformed theology that has produced a dysfunctional culture.
 Well, that’s about it.
 Any questions?

 Actually, my job today is not to talk about the subject of my book but about the war of ideas in public diplomacy and you have already heard some remarks about it.
 Actually, in the course of my 25 years in government – not successively – I spent most of it in public diplomacy in the U.S. Information Agency, in the Reagan White House, in the State Department, oversees, at the Voice of America for more than 10 years, and with the Defense Department both here and in the Middle East, so I’ve seen public diplomacy work and I’ve seen it not work.

-When’s the last time we smuggled a Bible anywhere?
-We don’t have those messages going out anymore.
+When is the last time we smuggled a Bible anywhere?
+We do not have those messages going out anymore.
 Why is that?
 Well, there are two possible answers.
-We’ve lost the means to get the message out and we’ve lost the message.
+We have lost the means to get the message out and we have lost the message.
 Unfortunately, both of these things are true and in the little time we have remaining I’m just going to have to radically telescope my remarks here.

-Now, there is- I was- The Voice of America- The USIA was gone.
+Now, the USIA was gone.
 Some of its functions were assimilated into the State Department.
 Broadcasting was brought under a broadcasting Board of Governors, including the Voice of America where I was and in my last year there I was the director of the Voice of America and we were in the process of eliminating our Arabic service, which was 12 hours a day of content rich discussions, reviews, editorials on U.S. policy to a pop music station called Radio Sawa, which began with 50 minutes in the hour broadcasting a melange of American pop music, JLo, Eminem, Britney Spears, and Arab pop music.